Welcome to Pet Viewpoint

 Water Conditioning

 Making sure I test their water every change, I do switch out the old leaves for new weekly.
-And, of course, I condition their new water with tap water conditioner, a bit of Aquarium Salt, and a drop of Stress Zyme.
+And, of course, I condition their new water with tap water conditioner, a 1/4 teaspoon of Aquarium Salt, and a few measured drops of API’s Stress Coat .
 Use of a turkey baster to clean their water weekly of any debris, mostly old food particles, works well for me.
 You can go to API for some great aquarium products and testing equipment.
-This one of our good USA-made pet manufacturers.
+API is one of our good USA-made pet product manufacturers.

 Aquarium Equipment

-I do have a temperature gauge that affixes to the side with a magnet to ensure their tank temperature is good, between 72 – 78 degrees.
+I do have a temperature gauge that affixes to the side with a magnet to ensure their tank temperature is good, between 72 – 78 degrees or you can find a small digital gauge that adheres to the outside.
 And making sure to keep them out of drafts helps.
 When summer heats up I usually disengage their heater until Fall really kicks in.
 For equipment you might try Marineland, another USA manufacturer.

 A small filter keeps their water moving for infused fresh air, and it definitely needs to be rinsed every water change to operate properly.